 In the past decade, almost half of all Americans over the age of 30 have had some degree of periodontal, or gum, disease, according to the federal Centers for Disease Control and Prevention.
-To fight back against these eye-opening numbers, Seti Byrd, DDS, Jennifer D’Silva, DDS, and David Bunn, DDS, at Skyview Dentistry offer periodontics, a branch of dentistry that focuses on gum health.
+To fight back against these eye-opening numbers, Seti Byrd, DMD, Jennifer D’Silva, DDS, and David Bunn, DDS, at Skyview Dentistry offer periodontics, a branch of dentistry that focuses on gum health.
 If you’re in the Charlotte, North Carolina, area, and you’d like to learn more about how periodontics can help preserve your dental health, call or use the online booking tool.

 Periodontics fall under a branch of dentistry that focuses on inflammatory diseases in your gums.
 From milder forms of gingivitis to moderate to severe periodontitis, the dentists at Skyview Dentistry have the experience necessary to prevent gum health issues from snowballing into larger problems that threaten your entire dental health — even your overall health.

 While the CDC reports that over half of all Americans over the age of 30 have some form of gum disease, there are many degrees of the problem.
 In its earliest stages, gum disease presents itself as gingivitis, which is signaled by: